joefallon/phpautoloader/README.md

 * Add the base directories where classes can be found to the include path.
 * Call the `Autoloader::registerAutoload()` method to load the autoloader.
-* Start using classes with your code.
+* Start using classes in your code.

 ```php
 <?php